-The flexible binding between role and program allows \sys to be extensible and support different mechanisms under different topologies.
-Additionally, role has three attributes: \textit{replica}, \textit{isDataConsumer} and \textit{groupAssociation}.
-A TAG is expanded into its physical topology by combining these attributes, as discussed in \secref{s:expansion}. \textit{Replica} is to set the number of replicated workers for a role.
-The replicated workers share the same properties.
-Thus, this attribute is useful in load-balancing aggregation work among aggregators, for instance (see \secref{s:extend_topo}). \textit{isDataConsumer} attribute specifies whether or not a role consumes data and \textit{groupAssociation} dictates the way a worker of the role is associated with channels and one of their groups (more on channel below).
-Each worker of the role has a set of channels and one of their groups.
-Therefore, \textit{groupAssociation} instructs how workers of a role are connected with those of other roles.
-This attribute contains a list of the following set: \{$k_1$:$v_1$, $...$, $k_i$:$v_i$\} where $k_i$ is the name of channel $i$ and $v_i$ is a group in the channel; an example of this attribute is shown in \fig{fig:tag_expand1}.
+In case of topologies like H-FL and hybrid, which involve grouping different nodes to form a cluster, the association of a worker instance (of a role) with channels and their respective groups is determined by the \textit{groupAssociation} attribute (more on channel below).
+Workers from different roles are connected through channel and the \textit{groupAssociation} governs the connectivity between workers of the same role and those belonging to other roles.
+This attribute contains a list of the following set: \{$c_1$:$g_1$, $...$, $c_i$:$g_i$\} where $c_i$ is the name of channel $i$ and $g_i$ is a group in the channel; an example of this attribute is shown in \fig{fig:tag_expand1}.
 The size of the list corresponds to the number of workers for the given role.

+Finally, to ensure failure protection or load-balancing, the \textit{replica} attribute is provided to determine the number of workers (i.e., the number of instances) assigned to a particular role.
+These replicated workers possess identical properties and configurations, and conduct the same type of work.
+The way they are coordinated however determines the amount of work in each instance.
+This attribute is particularly valuable for distributing aggregation work among aggregators.

 \textbf{Channel.} It is an abstraction that links a pair of roles in the TAG and facilitates the exchange of data between them through a communication channel.
-This design choice enables \sys to offer precise control over the communication backend used for each channel, facilitating the design of efficient machine learning jobs tailored to the user's specific requirements and resource availability.
-The attributes associated with a channel provide flexibility in creating various topologies, as shown in \fig{fig:topo_tag_examples}.
-Additionally, to ensure compatibility with different communication backends such as MPI, MQTT, Kafka, and gRPC, \sys's SDK separates the ML logic from the communication layer by providing a channel manager interface with a standard set of APIs (e.g., send, recv, broadcast, join, leave) that any two roles connected by a channel can use.
-This approach abstracts the implementation details of the communication backend, allowing roles to send and receive messages uniformly, regardless of the underlying communication protocol.
+This design choice enables \sys to offer precise control over the communication backend used for each channel, by specifying the desired communication protocol or messaging service.
+This is in contrast to other systems which allow for configuration of a single backend across the entire ML job, and facilitates the design of efficient ML jobs tailored to the user's specific requirements and resource availability.

+Channel has three key attributes: \textit{groupBy}, \textit{funcTags} and \textit{backend}.
+The \textit{groupBy} attribute is responsible for grouping roles that are connected through the channel.
+Currently, \sys utilizes a label-based approach, but the attribute can be easily extended to support customized grouping algorithms.